 Calf Raises and Bounces/Pulses

 The gastrocnemius, which is the most visible calf muscle, works to flex the knee.
 This is why it’s important to warm up the calves for knee based injury prevention too.
 Bounces/pules are easy to perform to increase the reactiveness of the calves to exercise.
 To bounce, perform small, quick jumps on the spot.
-Pulses are almost exactly the same but the ball of your foot stays in contact with the ground during the quick pulse movements.
+Pulses are almost exactly the same but the ball of your foot stays in contact with the ground during the movement.
 We recommend 2 sets of 10 calf raises and 10-15 seconds of pulsing/bounces.